 SOWK 3300: Foundational Values and Ethics in Social Work (Cr.
 3).
 This required social work course focuses on the values and ethics inherent in the social work profession.
 The course focuses on discovering and practicing the foundational knowledge and skills required to identify ethical issues, the skills needed to resolve ethical dilemmas, and the capacity to make decisions when confronted with conflicting duties and choices that occur within the context of professional social work at all levels of practice.
+Course Prerequisites: Admission to the BSW program; Successful completion of SOWK 1385; SOWK 2412; and SOWK 2310.
+Co-Requisites: SOWK 2211; SOWK 3343; SOWK 3381; and SOWK 3441.

-SOWK 3381: Human Behavior I (Cr.
+SOWK 3381: Human Behavior and the Social Environment I (Cr.
 3).
 This first course in the human behavior and social environment sequence is designed to orient students to theoretical content on the person-in-the-environment focus in social work practice.
-An ecological model with a lifespan approach is utilized to explore the periods from conception through late adulthood in order to understand individuals as they develop throughout the life cycle and have membership in families, groups, communities and organizations.
-Course Prerequisites: Liberal Arts Foundation courses; SOWK 1385: Careers in Social Work.
-Course Co-Requisites: SOWK 2412: Introduction to Social Work; SOWK 3443: Interviewing and Recording; SOWK 3441: Practice I; SOWK 2310: Self-Awareness (Co-Requisites for Social Work Majors only).
+An ecological model with a lifespan approach is utilized to explore the periods from conception through late adulthood in order to understand individuals as they develop throughout the life cycle and have membership in families, groups, communities, and organizations.
+Course Prerequisites: Admission to the BSW program; Successful completion of SOWK 1385; SOWK 2412; and SOWK 2310.
+Co-Requisites: SOWK 2211; SOWK 3343; SOWK 3300; and SOWK 3441.